 (f) The possible impact on recreational fishing

-The variation to the Licence is for the addition of species, so the variation will not have any impact on recreational fishing.
+The variation to the Licence is for the addition of a site.
+The proposed additional area will not have any impact on recreational fishing.

 (g) The possible impact on commercial fishing and other commercial activities including tourism